eabadir/PprobablyEqualsNP/EGPT/Entropy/Entropy_Complexity_MVP.md

 ## 1. Foundational Lean 4 Setup and Namespaces

-This project relies on definitions and theorems from `Mathlib` and custom namespaces within the `PPNP` (Physics, Probability, and Number Puzzles) project.
+This project relies on definitions and theorems from `Mathlib` and custom namespaces within the `EGPT` (Physics, Probability, and Number Puzzles) project.
 Developers should ensure their Lean environment is configured to access these.

 **Key Namespaces Used:**
-*   `PPNP.Entropy.Common`: Basic definitions for probability distributions, Shannon entropy (`stdShannonEntropyLn`), and the structure `HasRotaEntropyProperties`.
+*   `EGPT.Entropy.Common`: Basic definitions for probability distributions, Shannon entropy (`stdShannonEntropyLn`), and the structure `HasRotaEntropyProperties`.
-*   `PPNP.Entropy.RET`: Formalization of Rota's Uniqueness of Entropy Theorem for uniform distributions.
+*   `EGPT.Entropy.RET`: Formalization of Rota's Uniqueness of Entropy Theorem for uniform distributions.
 *   `Mathlib`: For standard mathematical definitions (real numbers, logarithms, Fin, Fintype, NNReal, BigOperators, etc.).

-**Core Types from `PPNP.Entropy.Common`:**
+**Core Types from `EGPT.Entropy.Common`:**
 *   `NNReal`: Non-negative real numbers, used for probabilities.
 *   `uniformDist {α : Type*} [Fintype α] (h_card_pos : 0 < Fintype.card α) : α → NNReal`: Defines the uniform probability distribution over a finite type `α`.
 *   `stdShannonEntropyLn {α : Type*} [Fintype α] (p : α → NNReal) : Real`: Calculates the standard Shannon entropy using the natural logarithm.